 Toriko comes with 2 language tracks.
 Option 1: A 5.1 Surround English dub.
 Option 2: Japanese Stereo with option English Subtitles.
 I always prefer to watch anime dubbed, so i viewed it in English only.
 The dub cast is top notch.

 In terms of extra's, we get the same as the past 2 releases...2 episode/staff commentaries, the U.S. Trailer, typical FUNi trailers & Textless opening/closing songs.
 For the commentaries we have...

-Episode 34 - Tyler Walker (Director eps 1-37) & David Wald (Teppei), this is the only commentary in the 1st 4 parts that Ian isn't a part of, due to premiering the dub at a convention.
+Episode 34 - Tyler Walker (Director eps 1-37) & David Wald (Teppei.)
+This is the only commentary in the 1st 4 parts that Ian isn't a part of, due to premiering the dub at a convention.

-On a side note, I'm extremely bummed Greg Ayres didn't do a commentary, Tommyrod was the main focal point of the set & Ayres absolutely killed it in the role, so it's a definite letdown we don't get to hear his thoughts on the show & character.
+On a side note, I'm extremely bummed Greg Ayres didn't do a commentary, Tommyrod was the main focal point of the set and Ayres absolutely killed it in the role, so it's a definite letdown we don't get to hear his thoughts on the show & character.

 Part 3 is the best yet.
-The fights are all extremely well done, one of the best anime villains that I've seen in recent memory, & they gave alot of development to the new side characters.
+The fights are all extremely well done, one of the best anime villains that I've seen in recent memory, & they gave a lot of development to the new side characters.
 All of this makes for a great anime experience!
 HIGHLY RECOMMENDED.